-This article is the first in a series of three that will explore different parts of the Named Patient Import for unavailable medicines given from our perspective, those of healthcare professionals, as well as relevant government agencies.
+This article is the first of two that will explore different parts of the Named Patient Import for unavailable medicines given from our perspective and those of healthcare professionals.
 In this article we will focus on what the Named Patient import is and how patients can use it to access approved medicines that are not approved or not available in their home country.

 One of the most common questions asked by the patients, family members, caregivers, and doctors we support at TheSocialMedwork is “How are you able to provide access to approved medicines that aren’t approved in my home country?”
 Put simply, we use the Named Patient Import basis, which gives patients the ability to access approved medicines that are not yet approved or available in their home country.

 In most countries, any patient (the Named Patient) with a life-threatening, long-lasting or seriously debilitating illness has the right to access, purchase, and import medicines that are potentially life-saving or able to improve quality of life.
 Every country has their own specific rules and regulations surrounding the access and import of innovative medications, and there are many different programmes and regulations set up for this purpose.
 These include the Named Patient Import, Compassionate Use Programme, and Early Access Programme, to name a few.
 (To learn more about the other types of programs for accessing medicines, please see the resources listed the end of this article.)